percona/pmm-doc/docs/using/platform/dbaas.md

 ## Activate a DBaaS feature

 **To activate the *DBaaS* feature**, select {{ icon.bars }} *PMM* --> *PMM Settings* --> *Advanced settings*.
-Then turn on the DBaaS feature by clicking on {{ icon.toggle-off }} toggle in the *Technical preview features* section of the page.
+Then turn on the DBaaS feature by clicking on {{ icon.toggleoff }} toggle in the *Technical preview features* section of the page.

 To open the DBaaS dashboard: